 About the Junior Company

-2nd year: Katherine Bamford, Mila Nicolussi Caviglia, Lauren Hunter, Gregory Myles Molnar, Isaac Mueller, Catarina Pires, Guillermo Torrijos, Koyo Yamamoto
+2nd year: Koko Bamford, Mila Nicolussi Caviglia, Lauren Hunter, Gregory Myles Molnar, Isaac Mueller, Catarina Pires, Guillermo Torrijos, Koyo Yamamoto

 1st year: Lily Carbone, Nicola Jones, Louisella Vogt, Luca Abdel-Nour, Gabriel Rajah, Sven de Wilde